dougrday/docker-credential-plaintext/README.md

 # A Final Warning

-Plaintext credential storage could expose your credentials to an attack if access to the machine is compromised.
+Plaintext credential storage could expose your credentials to an attacker if access to the machine is compromised.
 USE AT YOUR OWN RISK!